 Shoe-shopping for some of us is a miserable experience.

-It can be really deflating when, rather than picking between shoes we think look the best, we have to narrow our choices to the handful of shoes that, seemingly randomly, keep our feet in place without blistering.
+It can be really deflating when, rather than picking between shoes we think look the best, we have to narrow our choices to the handful of shoes that, seemingly randomly, keep our feet in place without blistering or popping out.

-So, in light of that, let's do a little Q&A:
+So, in light of that, let's do a little Q&A before we share our personal hack to solve the heel popping problem:

 What are narrow heels?